Source code for pref_voting.generate_weighted_majority_graphs

 [docs] def generate_edge_ordered_tournament_infinite_limit(num_candidates, cov_matrix = None): """ Using the ideas from Section 9 of the paper *An Analysis of Random Elections with Large Numbers of Voters* by Matthew Harrison-Trainor (https://arxiv.org/abs/2009.02979) and the code provided at https://github.com/MatthewHT/RandomMarginGraphs/, generate a qualitative margin graph for ``num_candidates`` candidates. .. important:: The weights of the generated margin graphs are real numbers, representing a linear ordering of the edges.
 Only qualitative margin graph invariant voting methods, such as Split Cycle, Beat Path, Minimax, Ranked Pairs, etc., should be used on the generated graphs.
 Args: num_candidates (int): the number of candidates Returns: MarginGraph """ candidates = range(num_candidates) cov_matrix = cov_matrix if cov_matrix is not None else generate_covariance_matrix(num_candidates) # random_var is a random variable with the multivariate normal distribution of margin graphs random_var = multivariate_normal(None, cov_matrix) rv = random_var.rvs() def pair(p): return p[1]-2*p[0]-1 + (num_candidates)*(num_candidates+1)//2 - (num_candidates-p[0])*(num_candidates-p[0]+1)//2 mg = [[-np.inf for _ in candidates] for _ in candidates] for c1 in candidates: for c2 in candidates: if (c1 < c2 and rv[pair([c1,c2])] > 0): mg[c1][c2] = rv[pair([c1,c2])] if (c1 > c2 and rv[pair([c2,c1])] < 0): mg[c1][c2] = -rv[pair([c2,c1])] if (c1 == c2): mg[c1][c2] = 0 w_edges = [(c1, c2, mg[c1][c2]) for c1 in candidates for c2 in candidates if c1 != c2 if mg[c1][c2] > 0] return MarginGraph(candidates, w_edges)

-[docs] def enumerate_uniquely_weighted_margin_graphs(num_cands, weight_domain): """ Enumerate all representatives from isomorphism classes of margin graphs with weights drawn from ``weight_domain``.
+[docs] def enumerate_uniquely_weighted_margin_graphs(num_cands, weight_domain): """ Enumerate all representatives from isomorphism classes of uniquely-weighted margin graphs with weights drawn from ``weight_domain``.
 Args: num_cands (int): the number of candidates weight_domain (List[int]): The list of weights in the margin graph.
-Returns: A generator of ``MarginGraph`` for ``num_candidates`` .. warning:: It is only feasible to run this function for up to 5 candidates. """ weight_domain = sorted(weight_domain) num_edges = (num_cands * (num_cands - 1)) // 2 for ceot in _enumerate_ceots_as_edgelist(num_cands): for weight_list in sublists(weight_domain, num_edges): yield MarginGraph(list(range(num_cands)), [(e[0], e[1], weight_list[eidx]) for eidx, e in enumerate(reversed(ceot))])
+Returns: A generator of ``MarginGraph`` for ``num_candidates`` .. warning:: It is only feasible to finish the enumeration for up to 5 candidates. """ weight_domain = sorted(weight_domain) num_edges = (num_cands * (num_cands - 1)) // 2 for ceot in _enumerate_ceots_as_edgelist(num_cands): for weight_list in sublists(weight_domain, num_edges): yield MarginGraph(list(range(num_cands)), [(e[0], e[1], weight_list[eidx]) for eidx, e in enumerate(reversed(ceot))])